istio/istio.io/content/en/blog/2024/l7-policy-with-opa/index.md

 $ kubectl logs -n my-app deploy/httpbin -c istio-proxy --tail 1
 {{< /text >}}

-You will see in the output the new attributes configured by OPA rego rules:
+You will see in the output the new attributes configured by OPA Rego rules:

 {{< text plain >}}
 [...]